Lonicera periclymenum

 Lonicera periclymenum, common names honeysuckle, common honeysuckle, European honeysuckle, or woodbine, is a species of flowering plant in the family Caprifoliaceae native to much of Europe, North Africa, Turkey and the Caucasus.
-It is found as far north as southern Norway and Sweden.
+It is found as far north as southern Norway, Sweden and Finland.

 Description

 Growing to 7 m or more in height, it is a vigorous deciduous twining climber, occasionally keeping its old leaves over winter.
-In the UK it is one of two native honeysuckles, the other being Lonicera xylosteum.
+In the UK it is the only native honeysuckle.
 It is often found in woodland or in hedgerows or scrubland.

 The tubular, two-lipped flowers, creamy white or yellowish in colour, may be flushed with pink or red on the outside and in bud, and are carried in showy clusters at the ends of the shoots.
 The flowers are highly scented by night, much less so by day.

 Ecology

 The plant is usually pollinated by moths or long-tongued bees and develops bright red berries.
 Dormice make summer nests for their young from honeysuckle bark; they also eat the flowers, which are a good source of energy-rich nectar.
 Night-flying moths such as the hummingbird hawk-moth can detect the scent of honeysuckle flowers up to a quarter of a mile away.
 The clusters of red berries are eaten in the autumn by birds such as thrushes, bullfinches and warblers.